 Nadya Suleman shocked the world when she gave birth to eight babies at once.

 Suleman had been married, but she and her husband were separated.
-Later, her ex-husband admitted it was due to the couple's inability to have children—he didn't want to try in vitro fertilization (IVF).
+Later, her ex-husband admitted their relationship failed because of the couple's inability to have children—he didn't want to try in vitro fertilization (IVF).

-After their separation, she proceeded with IVF treatments, which resulted in six children before 2008.
+After their separation, Suleman proceeded with IVF treatments, which resulted in six children before 2008.
 That's when she became pregnant with eight more children.

 Such an incredible pregnancy and birth made headlines around the world.
 People were absolutely fascinated by the fact that one woman could carry so many children at once.

-IVF, or in vitro fertilization, is a form of "assisted reproductive technology," which is a medical procedure that helps a woman who can't get pregnant via natural means of conceiving.
+IVF, or in vitro fertilization, is a form of "assisted reproductive technology," which is a medical procedure that helps a couple who can't get pregnant via natural means of conception.
 As with artificial insemination, the sperm and egg are brought together with the assistance of a physician, but IVF takes place outside of the woman's body to begin with.

 It is common for IVF to result in multiple babies.